On plus-one generated conic-line arrangements with simple singularities: Introduction

-In Section \ref{sec:preliminaries} we make an inventory of notions and results in the field that we rely on, and present a set of examples relevant to the relation free-POG for CL-arrangements.
+In Section \ref{sec:preliminaries} we make an inventory of notions and results in the field that we rely on, and present a set of examples relevant to the relation between being free and plus-one generated for conic-line arrangements.

-In Section \ref{sec:main} we present classification results for POG conic-line arrangements, under some restrictions on the types of singularities and value of the defect (see Section \ref{sec:preliminaries} for the definition).
-One finds that such restrictions limit severely the cardinal of the arrangement and we can compare these results with similar ones on free and nearly-free arrangements from \cite{DJP, P}.
-In Theorem \ref{thm:C_arr}, we consider the case of POG arrangements of conics with simple singularities and defect $2$, which is the smallest possible value for a defect that does not produce a nearly-free curve, and prove that such an arrangement can contain at most $4$ conics.
-In Theorem \ref{thm:CL_arr}, we work with CL-arrangements, having at least one line and one conic, with simple singularities and defect $2$, to reach the conclusion that the cardinal of such an arrangement can be at most $9$.
-The added value of our work is that a number of examples of POG CL-arrangements that appear in our proofs.
+In Section \ref{sec:main} we present classification results for plus-one generated conic-line arrangements, under some restrictions on the types of singularities and value of the defect (see Section \ref{sec:preliminaries} for the definition).
+One finds that such restrictions limit severely the number of irreducible components of such arrangements and we can compare these results with similar ones on free and nearly-free arrangements from \cite{DJP, P}.
+In Theorem \ref{thm:C_arr}, we consider the case of plus-one generated arrangements of conics with some simple singularities and the defect equal to $2$, which is the smallest possible value for a defect that does not produce a nearly-free curve, and we prove that such an arrangement can contain at most $4$ conics.
+In Theorem \ref{thm:CL_arr}, we work with conic-line arrangements having at least one line and one conic with simple singularities and defect $2$, to reach the conclusion that the number of irreducible components of such an arrangement can be at most $9$.
+The added value of our work is the number of examples of plus-one generated conic-line arrangements that appear in our proofs.